clash-lang/clash-compiler/docs/developing-hardware/flags.rst

   **Default:** ``DebugNone``

-  .. info:: This flag exists for backwards compatibility.
-It is now possible to set debugging flags individually with `-fclash-debug-invariants`, `-fclash-debug-info` and `-fclash-debug-count-transformations`.
+  .. note:: This flag exists for backwards compatibility.
+It is now possible to
+    set debugging flags individually with `-fclash-debug-invariants`,
+    `-fclash-debug-info` and `-fclash-debug-count-transformations`.

 -fclash-debug-invariants
   Check invariants while debugging and print warnings / errors which may be